Failure of Lang's Flat Chain Conjecture and non-regularity of the prescribed Jacobian equation: Introduction

 Concerning the (lack of) regularity of the equation \eqref{E:PJE1}, there are multiple ``scales'' of relevant questions.
 Since the equation is of first order, one may for example ask, whether given $\rho\in L^p$, there is a solution $\pi \in W^{1,p}$.
 This was resolved affirmatively in the case $d<p<\infty$ by Ye \cite{Ye}.
 In the less regular regime of $p<d$, the Jacobian loses its geometric meaning and has very pathological behaviour.
 This can be seen in the work of Koumatos et al \cite[1.2]{KRW}.
 A particular special case of their result asserts that a Sobolev map $\pi$ can be found which maps $Q=[0,1]^d$ to $2Q=[0,2]^d$ satisfying

 In fact, the map $\pi$ may be required to lie in any Sobolev space $W^{1,p}$ for $p<d$.
-This is a kind of infinitesimal analogue of the Banach-Tarski paradox, allowing one to double the global volume, while on the infinitesimal scale the volume stays preserved.
+This is a kind of infinitesimal analogue of the Banach--Tarski paradox, allowing one to double the global volume, while on the infinitesimal scale the volume stays preserved.
 In a similar fashion, an earlier construction of Hencl \cite{Standa} produces, for any $p<d$, a \emph{homeomorphism} $\pi\in W^{1,p}$ such that $\det\Diff\pi=0$ a.e.

 Given the scaling behaviour of determinants, it is also natural to ask whether for a $\rho \in L^{p}$ there exists a solution in $W^{1, pd}$.
 In fact, the previously mentioned results of Koumatos et al resolve this affirmatively when $p<1$ (i.e.~$pd<d$).
-For $p=1$ (i.e.~$pd=d$), this is known to fail due to Coifman et al \cite{CLMS} (in French), who show that whenever $\pi\in W^{1,d}$, then $\det\Diff\pi$ is actually a member of a Hardy space which is known to be strictly smaller than $L^1$.
+For $p=1$ (i.e.~$pd=d$), this is known to fail due to Coifman et al \cite{CLMS} (in French), who show that whenever $\pi\in W^{1,d}$, then $\det\Diff\pi$ is actually a member of a Hardy space which is known to be strictly smaller than $L^1$ (see also the earlier work of M\"uller \cite{Muller}).
 In the case $p=\infty$ the question of existence of solutions in $W^{1,pd}$ and $W^{1,p}$ agree and simply reduce to the question of existence of Lipschitz solutions for $L^\infty$ right hand sides.

 Another natural question is whether given $\rho \in C^{k,\alpha}$ (H\"older space), there is a solution $\pi \in C^{k+1,\alpha}$, for which an affirmative answer was found by Dacorogna and Moser \cite{DM} if $\alpha\in(0,1)$.
 However, the question of Lipschitz (i.e.~$C^{0,1}$) solutions given a $\rho\in L^\infty(Q)$ or even $\rho\in C(Q)$ remained open, although Riviere and Ye \cite{RiYe} find less regular H\"older solutions.
 We remark that it is sometimes also of interest to construct solutions which are invertible and their inverses also have satisfactory regularity (in particular, in some of the reference given above).